Qt1980/java-script/README.md

 If problems are created when adding the script file it may be necessary to put the script file line down lower in the HTML file structure.

 Javascipt is a language that introduces logic in its code.
-In the above example from the book the section where ```if (hourNow > 18)``` etc shows the logic written in the script.
+In the above example from the book the section ```if (hourNow > 18)``` etc,  shows the logic written in the script.
+This is how the browser knows what greeting to display on the page.